Child Support Lawyers in Souderton, PA

 - Any expenses incurred to address any special needs of the child

 As a child’s or parents’ circumstances can change, so can child support arrangements.
 Usually, when one parent experiences a significant change in income or earning capacity, or, unfortunately, loses their job, they or their child’s other parent can petition the court to change the child support order to reflect the parent’s new financial circumstances.
-Our dedicated child support attorneys can help you address any complications that may arise with your child support arrangements, including:
+Our dedicated child support attorneys in Souderton can help you address any complications that may arise with your child support arrangements, including:

 - Calculating a parent’s income and earning capacity, which can be especially difficult when a parent is self-employed